John Steppling (actor)

-John Steppling (8 August 1870 in Essen, Germany – 5 April 1932 in Hollywood, California) was a German-American silent film actor.
+John Steppling (8 August 1870 in Essen, Kingdom of Prussia – 5 April 1932 in Hollywood, California) was a German-American silent film actor.

 He moved to America at a young age and entered film in 1912 aged 42.
-He starred in a total of 230 films between then and 1928.
+He starred in a total of 230 films between then and 1928, beginning with one of the first feature films ever made, Tess of the d'Urbervilles.
 He is also credited with directing 7 films.

 He is the grandfather of playwright John Steppling.